Athlytic/automatic-app-landing-page/_pages/troubleshooting.md

 However when you use the Mindfulness App you will notice that the app prompts you to breathe very deeply in and out.
 We recommend that you do not follow the app’s prompting and just breathe normally.
 The reason for this is what while breath work has been shown to improve HRV, when you are essentially doing this same breath work while trying to sample your HRV (and measure the state of your CNS) you are sort of “hacking” your HRV to be higher than it might otherwise be if you breathe normally.
 If you just breathe normally as you would,  your resulting HRV sample should be much within range of your normal ranges.
 Note that it can be difficult to ignore the Mindfulness App’s haptics, so we also recommend that you go into the Apple Watch app on your iPhone, then find the Mindfulness App, scroll to the bottom and set Haptics to “None.”

 We also recommend that you are consistent with whether you chose to (1) do a morning Mindfulness Session every morning for your daily Recovery HRV or (2) you wear your watch to bed and  let Athlytic use your sleeping HRV for Recovery.
 The reason for this is typically, even when breathing normally, HRV during the Mindfulness Session is likely going to be higher than the average of your sleeping HRV.
 So to compare apples to apples, it is best to have a 60 day baseline of the same type of HRV.

+On last tip, to remind yourself to perform Mindfulness in the morning, open the Watch app on your iPhone and go to Mindfulness.
+Select Allow Notifications, and then, under Mindfulness Reminders, enable Start of Day.
+You can also tap Add Reminder to set a custom time.

 ### Recovery is high but my muscles are sore and I feel tired
 Recovery in Athlytic is 100% physiological based on your HRV and resting heart rate.
 Athlytic does not use sleep to factor into Recovery.
 The reason for this is that even if you were to get only 5 hours of sleep last night, if your body is signaling that is has fully recovered from yesterday’s workout, we don’t feel we should artificially reduce recovery just because you didn’t sleep well.
 Recovery cannot however factor in soreness from a workout.
 At this point there is simply no good technical way to measure muscle soreness from your wrist.
 So our best advice is always listen to your body first when deciding how to train and then use a Recovery tool like Athlytic.